Drugs disguised as candy has parents concerned

 Mobile, Ala.
 (WALA)--Chips Ahoy, Skittles, Trolli gummy worms, and Jolly Rancher candies can be commonly seen in children's back packs, but is it the real deal?

-Dominic C. Davis was arrested at a west mobile apartment complex for possessing fire arms, marijuana, and edibles containing THC and CBD disguised as children's snacks.
+Dominic C. Davis was arrested at a West Mobile apartment complex and charged with possessing fire arms, marijuana, and edibles containing THC and CBD disguised as children's snacks.

 "To look at it, children would think it was candy," said Bill McCall, a grandparent.
 "I think it's wrong, and I think it should be stopped."